dalesgit/logseq/pages/SD Training Dec 5.md

 			- **Esther**: There was a lot of my history in this conversation.
 			- **Linda**: Esther could have reflected back to her that she sees and hears a tremendous **love**.
 			- **Linda**: ... descriptions of God's love.
 Say more about that.
-			- Cherrie seems like a very insightful and experienced -
+			- Cherrie seems like a very insightful and experienced SD (psychotherapy?)
+			-
 	- Alison (updatedgh)
 		- ![alison-verbatim template updated.pdf](../assets/alison-verbatim_template_updated_1733345944127_0.pdf)